Regular used oil analysis by a qualified laboratory is valuable, whether you operate heavy-duty vehicles or fixed industrial equipment.

 6. Label the sample carefully and precisely.

 Along with the brand and product name, make careful notes of the exact oil viscosity or SAE grade.
-Show the equipment's type, the number of hours it's been on, and the time since the last oil change.
-If you don't identify the equipment with the same nomenclature each time, the computer will think it's a new piece of equipment and create a new database.
-All pieces of information you are asked to provide the laboratory are critical in setting up the baselines and trend analysis of your sample.
-The more precise information you offer the lab, the more precise an analysis you'll get.
+Show the equipment’s type, the number of hours it’s been on, and the time since the last oil change.
+Using inconsistent equipment names can cause the system to treat it as new, creating a separate database.
+Accurate information for the laboratory is essential for establishing baselines and trend analysis.
+The more precise information you offer the lab, the more precise an analysis you’ll get.

 7. Assign a sampler to the program.